MicrosoftDocs/data-api-builder-docs/data-api-builder/data-api-builder-cli.md

 > [!NOTE]
 > One cannot have both verbose and LogLevel.
 Learn more about different logging levels [here](/dotnet/api/microsoft.extensions.logging.loglevel?view=dotnet-plat-ext-6.0&preserve-view=true).

-### Using multiple config with DAB
+### Using Data API builder with two configuration files

-There are many scenarios where maintaining multiple config files can be useful.
-For example, it can allow users to have different configuration settings for different environments (such as development, staging, and production).
-Having multiple config files can also make it easier to manage and update your configuration settings over time.
+There are many scenarios where maintaining multiple pairs of a baseline configuration file and environment specific configuration file can be useful.
+For example, it can allow developers to use separate files for each environment such as development, staging, and production.
+Having such configuration files can also make it easier to manage and update your settings over time.

 1. Using DAB it's super easy.
-We just need to keep all the configuration settings that remains constant across environment in a base config, i.e. `dab-config.json`.
+We just need to keep all the configuration settings that are common across environments in a base configuration file, i.e. `dab-config.json`.

-2. And maintain a environment based config to keep the configuration settings which is specific to an environment.
+2. And maintain an environment based config to keep the configuration settings which is specific to an environment.
 Let's say we have 2 environments `development` and `production`.
-Then we can have two environment specific config files `dab-config.development.json` and `dab-config.production.json`.
-They'll only contain configuration settings that's specific to their environment.
+Then we can have two environment specific configuration files `dab-config.development.json` and `dab-config.production.json`.
+They'll only contain configuration settings that are specific to that environment.

-3. Now we just have to set the `DAB_ENVIRONMENT` variable based on the environment config we want to consume.
+3. Now we just have to set the `DAB_ENVIRONMENT` variable based on the environment configuration we want to consume.
 For example, if we want to use `development` environment we need to set `DAB_ENVIRONMENT=development`.

-4. If we run the command `dab start`, it will check the value of `DAB_ENVIRONMENT` and accordingly it will search for the files `dab-config.json` and `dab-config.{DAB_ENVIRONMENT}.json`. if both files are present, it will merge the files giving precedence to the environment config file to create a merged config file `dab-config.{DAB_ENVIRONMENT}.merged.json` and use this config to start the DAB engine.
+4. If we run the command `dab start`, it will check the value of `DAB_ENVIRONMENT` and accordingly it will search for the files `dab-config.json` and `dab-config.{DAB_ENVIRONMENT}.json`. if both files are present, it will merge the files giving precedence to the environment configuration file to create a merged file `dab-config.{DAB_ENVIRONMENT}.merged.json` and use this configuration to start DAB.

 <b>NOTE:</b>

-1. If DAB_ENVIRONMENT is not set, the default `dab-config.json` would be used to start the engine.
+1. If `DAB_ENVIRONMENT` is not set, the default `dab-config.json` would be used to start the engine.
-2. If user provides a config file, i.e `dab start -c my-config.json` it will use the user provided file irrespective of DAB_ENVIRONMENT value.
+2. If user provides a config file, i.e `dab start -c my-config.json` it will use the user provided file irrespective of `DAB_ENVIRONMENT` value.